Skip to content

 You’d be wrong.

-The SDR Manager must make sure that there are enough leads in your pipeline to hit target.
+They must ensure there are enough leads in your pipeline to hit target.

 But there’s a lot more to the role than that.

-We chatted to our top SDR Manager of Q4, Hugh Campbell, to find out more about his role, and got the tips you’ll need to secure those Manager of the Quarter titles too.
+We chatted with our Global Inbound Manager, Hugh Campbell, to learn more about his role and get the tips you’ll need to succeed in B2B sales.

 What does an SDR manager do?